 The ARA is comprised of a district overview report and 16 regional reports aligned to the city planning department’s Chicago Neighborhoods Now initiative.
 The regions were created by the City of Chicago’s Department of Planning and Development based on research on housing and jobs.
 They are defined with natural boundaries, such as rivers and railroads, in mind.
 These elements and transportation options are likely considerations for families in choosing schools.
 With the goal of utilizing a consistent structure year to year, these regions are more stable than city wards and school networks.

 Each report has four sections:

-Provides information on the school quality ratings of all schools in a region in the last four years.
+Provides select information on the school quality of schools in a region over the last four years.

 Provides information on public school student population trends and total available seats.